Anchorage Driving & Commute Times

 It is also important to note that driving in Anchorage means you must be aware of your gas tank at all times.
 Some gas stations only operate seasonally.
 Longer road trips may require a full tank, such as the drive from Anchorage to Fairbanks.
 There are no gas stations for at least 92 miles!
-However, once you learn about driving in Anchorage, you will be able to begin enjoying your new life in one of the country's most scenic states.
-Let us dive into the most important information you need to know about driving the area.
+However, once you learn about driving in Alaska, you will move to Anchorage confidently and be able to begin enjoying your new life in one of the country's most scenic states.
+Let's dive into the most important information you need to know about driving in and around Anchorage.

 Get to Know the Major Roads in Anchorage

 One of the best parts of living in Alaska is the simplest of the road systems.
 With only a few highways throughout the entire state, Glenn Highway is the only major road in Anchorage.
-The Glenn Highway actually follows a path that was carved by ancient glaciers.
-Spanning nearly 140 miles, the Glenn Highway offers a scenic drive along the Matanuska River.
+Glenn Highway actually follows a path that was carved by ancient glaciers.
+Spanning nearly 140 miles, the Glenn Highway offers a scenic drive dotted with waterfront homes along the Matanuska River.
 In fact, you can actually see the Matanuska Glacier, which is over 18,000 years old.

 It is important to keep the speed limit in mind.
 Driving in Anchorage and surrounding areas in Alaska can be incredibly dangerous, so make sure to be vigilant and ensure your car insurance is up to date.
 While an open stretch of road may make you want to put the pedal to the metal, speed limits should always be followed to prevent accidents, skidding on black ice, or hitting any of the area's numerous large animals.
 The speed limit on the Glenn Highway is 55 to 65 miles per hour.
 The section of the Matanuska Glacier is only 45 miles per hour.

 Fortunately, driving within the city limits of Anchorage is incredibly simple.
 Roads were engineered on a grid system.
 This means roads run north and south or east and west.
 If a road is backed up or closed for summer construction, you can easily take a parallel road and easily reach your destination.